comforen/comforen.github.io/index.md

-# Welcome ComForEn Challange 2021 documentation and support site
+# Welcome to ComForEn Challange 2021 documentation and support site

 ## Challenge details